Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 In this exercise, the user must decide whether a hand presented on the screen is a left or a right hand.
 To provide a varying degree of challenge, the hand can be presented under various conditions: just the hand itself, the hand in action with an object, or a mirror image of the hand.

 It is widely acknowledged in neuroscience and psychology research that problem-solving abilities rely not only on language-analytical reasoning but also on temporal-spatial skills that we use to visualize some problems.

-Mental rotation is the main ability used in this exercise.
-This skill usually takes place in the right parietal region of the brain where perception occurs.
-Mental rotation comparison tasks can be broken down into five components: (1) create a mental representation of an object, (2) rotate the representation until a desired configuration is reached for comparison, (3) compare the rotated configuration , (4) decide if the representation and physical object are the same or not (5) report the decision and re perform these steps until correct solution is reached.
+Mental rotation, the main ability used in this exercise, usually takes place in the right cerebral hemisphere of the brain, more specifically, in the parietal regions where perception also occurs.
+Mental rotation comparison tasks can be analyzed into five steps: (1) create a mental image of an object, (2) rotate the object mentally until a comparison can be made, (3) make the comparison, (4) decide if the objects are the same or not and (5) report the decision.

-Over 600 unique game configurations and significant data set depth.
+Over 600 unique exercise configurations and significant data set depth.